-Your current lender may be willing to refinance your loan for a longer term.
+Your current lender may be willing to refinance your loan for a longer-term.
 If not, you also have the option of going to another lender.
-Through refinancing, you may be able to get your monthly payments amounts reduced, but you may see an increase in the interest rate, have to make an upfront payment, or face extra costs in penalties and fees.
+Through refinancing, you may be able to get your monthly payment amounts reduced, but you may see an increase in the interest rate, have to make an upfront payment, or face extra costs in penalties and fees.

 You also have to keep in mind that cars depreciate in value fairly quickly.
 It may not be worth refinancing a car that is over 5 years old.